Compliance with Florida’s Cocktails-to-Go Law

 As an example of this packaging requirement, imagine that a restaurant employee pours a margarita into a plastic container with a tight fitting lid, then uses electrical tape around the entire lid.
 The employee then puts the plastic container into a paper bag and staples the top of the bag closed.
 The employee then staples a copy of the receipt to the bag.

-6. Beer that is filled in a container by the restaurant must comply with the size, labeling, and filing requirements that apply to growlers and similar containers.
+6. Beer that is filled in a container by the restaurant must comply with the size, labeling, and filling requirements that apply to growlers and similar containers.

-7. Cocktails-to-Go, other than manufacturer-sealed containers, must be please in a locked compartment, a locked trunk, or behind the last upright seat when transported by motor vehicle.
+7. Cocktails-to-Go, other than manufacturer-sealed containers, must be placed in a locked compartment, a locked trunk, or behind the last upright seat when transported by motor vehicle.

 8. It is illegal to allow any person under the age of 21 to deliver alcoholic beverages.
 An agent or employee of the restaurant is required to verify the age of the delivery person before allowing him or her to take possession of an alcoholic beverage.
 In other words, check each delivery person’s driver license.